 The loud minority deserve to have their opinions considered along with everyone else, but no more than anyone else, and certainly in all cases outside diversity, representation and accessibility, never over that of the majority.

-Unlike what its detractors would have you believe, the Fortnite community is nothing special, meaning it is not “full of sweaty neckbeards” or “full of toxic children” but comprises one of the most diverse gaming communities, attracting gamers of all ages and walks of life.
+Unlike what its detractors would have you believe, the Fortnite community is nothing special.
+It is not “full of sweaty neckbeards” or “full of toxic children,” but it comprises one of the most diverse gaming communities, attracting gamers of all ages and walks of life.

 There are toxic elements of the community, and there are “angry squeakers”, but judging a community of over 350 million players by the actions of a small part of that community is immature and toxic in its own right.